AGO061/AGO061/README.md

 I don't usually work alone, I have a couple of friends that help me out during development.

 Skill that could be userful:
-- Some experience with Photoshop
+- Quite some experience with Photoshop
-- 2.5y Experience with Blender [2.8+]
+- 3y Experience with Blender [2.8+]
-- 3-4y Python programming experience
+- 4-5y Python programming experience
 - General understanding of 3D Graphics and Physics
-- Made some experience with Bootstrap Studio (really cool and light)
+- Made some experience with Bootstrap Studio
 <!---
 AGO061/AGO061 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.